Lorenagubaira/exercise-family-tree-static-api/README.md

 You may want to draw (pen and paper) the tree structure to have a "visual" structure in mind.
 Use the lines to display the references between parents and children.

-The references should be the members' id number.
+The references should be the members' id numbers.

 Create your data structures before you create the endpoints, use global variables.